Skip to main content

 kontorilaud ja tool

+Although the act does not regulate the concept of a trial day, it is still possible to try the job first.
+However, it should be kept in mind that any work performed on a trial day must be remunerated.
 Performing specific tasks, such as servicing customers at the store's checkout or putting goods on the shelves in a sales hall, is a job and is performed only for a remuneration.
 The employer does not have the right to demand unpaid work on trial days.
-Only if one goes to the trial day to observe one's future job and the tasks and no actual work is done, does the employer not have to pay for it.

 If the employee has not received remuneration for the work, the employee has the right to apply to the labour dispute resolution body with a claim for wages not received.